pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 # Analysis of Genetic Data 2:<br>Inspecting the data using UNIX command-line tools

-In this episode, we will use standard UNIX shell commands to briefly explore the mouse genetics data.
-The aim is to get an initial impression of the data, and to appreciate how simple shell commands can be used to examine large-scale data.
+In this episode, we will use standard UNIX shell commands to briefly explore [the data from a mouse genetics study](http://dx.doi.org/10.5061/dryad.2rs41).
+The aim is to get an initial impression of the data, and to appreciate how standard shell commands can be used to examine large-scale data.

 The data set contains three types of data: